-- We work in partnership with the City of Rancho Cordova and the majority of our work is for local low-income homeowners and consists of yard cleanup, basic home repairs, handicap ramps, and painting.
+- We work with a variety of local partners.
+Our work is done with local low-income homeowners and consists of yard cleanup, basic home repairs, handicap ramps, and painting.
 We shift to indoor work with nonprofits if the case of rain.

 - We stay at a local church with shower facilities a short drive away.

-- There will be some service learning activities outside of the Rancho Cordova home repair work focused on Sacramento as the capitol, and learning about the work of other nonprofits.
-We can cater these visits based on your group’s interests.
+- Programs incorporate educational activities focused on Sacramento as the capitol, and learning about the work of other nonprofits.
+We can customize these visits based on your group’s interests.